Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Venue Considerations When Choosing a Flame Machine

-Ceiling Height
+Ceiling Height & Ventilation

-Fire Safety Systems
+Fire Safety Systems & Power

-Most flame machines need dedicated power circuits.
-Ensure the venue can provide adequate electrical support for your chosen machine.
+Check if the venue has sprinkler systems that might be triggered.
+Most machines also need dedicated power circuits.
+Ensure the venue can provide adequate electrical support.

 Venue safety inspection for flame machine setup